MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/6-application-performance.md

-In this unit, we look at Application performance monitoring concepts.
+In this unit, we look at Application Performance Monitoring (APM) concepts.

 ## Continuos Monitoring